ShinobuAmasaki/libpq-fortran/Quickstart.md

    use, intrinsic :: iso_fortran_env, only:stdout=>output_unit, stdin=>input_unit

    type(c_ptr) :: conn, res
-   character(:, kind=c_char), allocatable :: sql, conninfo
+   character(:, kind=c_char), allocatable :: query, conninfo
    integer :: i, port
    character(256) :: str, host, dbname, user, password
 ```

 Here, we start with the declaration `use :: libpq`, which plays a central role in this software.

 Additionally, please note the declaration `use, intrinsic :: iso_c_binding`.
-This is because the software interfaces directly with C libraries, requiring a C-style programming approach, involving passing and relaying pointers to objects as return values from functions. `type(c_ptr) ::conn, res` are variables used to store C pointers received when programming in this style.
+This is because the software interfaces directly with C libraries, requiring a C-style programming approach,
+involving passing and relaying pointers to objects as return values from functions.

+`type(c_ptr) ::conn, res` are variables used to store C pointers received when programming in this style.

 ### Executable statements